cmdruid/regtest-workbench/README.md

-# Regtest Launchpad
+# Regtest Workbench

+A full-featured environment for Bitcoin and Lightning development.

-Launch automated swarms of Bitcoin and Lightning nodes, each with an interactive shell and full suite of development tools.
+Launch multiple Bitcoin and Lightning nodes, each with an interactive shell and full suite of development tools.
 Prototype and deploy your next project with lightning speed!

 ## How to Use